 Several years ago, there was an internet kerfuffle over a video I made.
 The video was intended to influence JJ Abrams while he was making Star Wars: The Force Awakens.
 A bunch of people saw it, then he saw it, and (I’m told) was influenced by it.
 I’m still proud of that one, and you can watch it here.
 I also made a web-series similar in vibe to In Beta.
 It’s called The Monday Knights.
 In many ways it’s bad (I did all of the compositing and 3D graphics), but in a few key ways it’s good.
-I still like it, and you can find the best episodes here, here, here, and here.
+I like it, and you can find its best episodes here, here, here, and here.

 I have a wife and two kids and I’m reasonably content.